Trist-an3/school-projects/Data_Structures_CSE101/6_Large_integer_Operations_ADT/README.md

 ## Purpose:
-    The purpose of this assignment is to implement a BigInteger abstract data type (ADT) in C++ capable of performing arithmetic operations on arbitrarily large signed integers.
+    The purpose of this assignment is to implement a BigInteger abstract data type (ADT) capable of performing arithmetic operations on arbitrarily large signed integers.

 ## Files included
     Executable Files: